Expressing Milk for Your Baby

 Storing your Breast Milk

 Storage Containers and Storage Tips Glass is the best storage container for breast milk.
-Your containers should be sterilized before used.
+Your jars should be sterilized before used.
 Store your milk in amounts that your baby drinks, so that not much of the milk goes to waste.
 Label your milk with dates, so that you can use the older milk first.
 Cream of the milk will rise to the top, this is normal; a little swirl will mix it up again.
 How to Thaw Breast Milk Leave in a basin of warm water until thawed.
 Do not heat breast milk on the stove or in the microwave.
-High heat will kill the immune properties of the breast milk.
+High heat will kill the immune properties of breast milk.
 Thawed milk can be kept in the fridge for 24 hours, but may not be refrozen.

 Breast milk storage guidelines discussed here in more detail.

 Have you got more milk, than what your baby needs?
 Please consider